 Only two Premier League midfielders made more than his 113 tackles in 2013-14, while he was in the top 10 midfielders for duels won (213) and interceptions (68).
 His 215 recoveries put him joint-12th.

-Indeed, during the past two Premier League seasons, no player has had a higher combined total of tackles and interceptions than Schneiderlin’s 466.
+Indeed, over the past two Premier League seasons, no player has had a higher combined total of tackles and interceptions than Schneiderlin’s 466.

 If, as seems ideal, he were next to Aaron Ramsey in central midfield, the 24-year-old would be comfortable feeding his partner whether or not the Welshman had started his advance into a more attacking position.

 There is also plenty of room to be flexible in how Wenger would integrate Schneiderlin into the team.
-Mikel Arteta has only one year left on his contract at the Emirates Stadium but has been a pivotal part of the team and would likely not be completely jettisoned right away – plus Arsenal’s record with injuries suggests it will need options at every position.
+Mikel Arteta has only one year left on his contract at the Emirates Stadium but has been a pivotal part of the team and would likely not be completely jettisoned straight away – plus Arsenal’s record with injuries suggests that they will need options in every position.

 Coming from Southampton, Schneiderlin should be prepared for a battle to establish himself at Champions League level, which makes him not only the right talent to replace Arteta in the long term but also the right head to accept some rotation as Wenger makes the transition.